firepear/petrel-py/README.md

 # petrel-py
-Like Petrel, but in Python
+Like [Petrel](https://github.com/firepear/petrel), but in Python.

+Also, this is just the client side of things.
+There are no plans to port the server from Go.